Van Andel Institute: Large-Scale Collaborations

 Grand River Aseptic Manufacturing (GRAM) was founded in 2010 by Van Andel Institute and Grand Valley State University.
 Much of GRAM's initial funding was through angel investment that generated $5 million in 2010 and another $2 million in 2013.

 In September 2014, the institute partnered with The Cure Parkinson's Trust on its Linked Clinical Trials initiative, which investigates repurposed drugs for use as disease-modifying treatments for Parkinson's.
 LCT has supported trials in ambroxol, exenatide, simvastatin, liraglutide, and others.

 In October, the institute announced a partnership with Stand Up To Cancer to form the VARI–SU2C Epigenetics Dream Team, a multi-institutional collaboration to translate potential epigenetic treatments for cancer into clinical trials.
 The team is led by Jones and Stephen Baylin, M.D co-head of the Cancer Biology Program at Johns Hopkins University's Sidney Kimmel Comprehensive Cancer Center.
 It has launched six clinical trials in cancers, including metastatic colorectal cancer, myelodysplastic syndrome, acute myeloid leukemia, non-small cell lung cancer, and bladder cancer.

 Research Leadership

 In 1999, George Vande Woude, joined VARI as its founding research director.
-He previously was director of the Basic Research Program at the Frederick Cancer Research and Development Center as well as the director for the Division of Basic Sciences at the National Cancer Institute.
-In the early 1980s, Vande Woude's laboratory discovered the human MET oncogene, which is now an important target in the development of anti-cancer drugs.
 He stepped down from his post as research director in 2009 to devote more time to his research.
-He was a Distinguished Scientific Fellow at VARI and was a fellow of the National Academy of Sciences and the American Association for the Advancement of Science.

 Vande Woude was succeeded by Jeffrey Trent, who had a dual role as research director at VARI and at Translational Genomics Research Institute (TGen) in Phoenix, Arizona.
-Trent founded TGen in 2002 after 10 years at the National Human Genome Research Institute, a part of the National Institutes of Health.
 He left VARI in 2012 to lead TGen full-time.

-In 2013, Peter Jones, was named as the institute's chief scientific officer after 37 years at the University of Southern California, where he most recently was director of USC's Norris Comprehensive Cancer Center from 1993 to 2011.
-Jones's work helped established the field of epigenetics, particularly his seminal 1980 discovery that DNA methylation impacts gene expression and cellular differentiation.
-He is past president of the American Association for Cancer Research and is an elected fellow of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Association for the Advancement of Science and the American Association for Cancer Research Academy.
-Jones also is director of the institute's Center for Epigenetics.
+In 2013, Peter Jones, was named as the institute's chief scientific officer.
+Jones also served as president of VAI and its Graduate School from 2024 to 2026.